GauravPandeyLab/HPC-Ensemble/README.md

 Below, we provide code and instructions for running our heterogeneous ensemble frameworks on Hadoop and traditional high-performance computing platforms, as well as evaluating their computational performance.
+This material is associated with our following paper:

+Linhua Wang, Prem Timsina and Gaurav Pandey, "Computational performance of heterogeneous ensemble frameworks on high-performance computing platforms", under review, 2020.

 # Run ensemble models on Hadoop